Operationalization of Relativistic Motion: Measurement operations

-In the practice of measuring the 'distance' - e.g. to $\mathcal{O}$tto's relative position - the attribute 'physical' refers to operations which $\mathcal{A}$lice or $\mathcal{B}$ob realize with their measurement instruments.
-These artifacts are connected in measurement operations by the observer.
-They \emph{connect} their manufactured rulers $\mathbf{1}_s$ side by side in a straight way until the constructed assembly - symbolized by $\mathbf{1}_s \ast \ldots \ast \mathbf{1}_s$ - reproduces (with sufficient precision) the real 'length' $s$ of measurement object $\mathcal{O}$

-$\mathcal{A}$lice or $\mathcal{B}$ob \emph{physically specify} the real length of measurement object $\mathcal{O}$ by producing a \emph{material model}.
-In the model they can count the number of the connected measurement units $\mathbf{1}_s$.
-Only by means of this \emph{constructible substitution} those formerly colloquially phrased notions 'length' and 'duration' are \underline{metricized}. \\

-A device - manufactured according to the test procedures of uniform motion - provides external conditions which allow for a uniform straight \emph{form} of motion.
-By metricizing the length of the traversed stretch of way (of the moving clock hand) one obtains a metrical measurement instrument for 'durations'.

-A watchmaker successively reduces disturbing effects from \emph{external} sources according to \emph{protophysical} - manufacturing orienting - \emph{norms} of watchmaking.
-Sufficient shielding is achieved when the manufactured product satisfies the test procedure: Take two structurally identical copies of the clock and align them such that their clock hands are running straight into fixed (e.g. perpendicular) directions.
+A watchmaker evaluates by test procedures whether a tentative device runs uniform.
+In the empirical interplay of analyzing manufacturing conditions and examining the respective products the \emph{manufacturing method} is continually refined until the device \emph{realizes} the aspired \emph{ideal} of uniform motion sufficiently precise.
+In this process we make the practical experience that the ideal is never completely realizable.
+The closer one wants to approach the more effort and workload is required in the production and also for the conservation of the product (shielding fragile clock).
+He takes guidance by a test procedure: Take two structurally identical copies of the clock and align them such that their clock hands are running straight into fixed (e.g. perpendicular) directions.
 Then one can couple the motion of the two clock hands e.g. by a mechanical transmission; draw down the stretch of way of their superposed motion and \emph{check} its geometric form.
-The clocks realize \emph{uniform running} if - independently from when each of the two clocks was started and coupled together - their superposed stretch of way always has the form of a straight line.
-Again the problematic path realizes the ideal of a straight line if any two segments of it can be fittingly (!) shifted against one another.\footnote{By this procedure the protophysical norm to test for \emph{uniform} forms of motion is based upon the test for the \emph{straight} geometric form of rigid objects.} In this case the manufactured clock (sufficiently) realizes the ideal of uniform running.
-The \emph{ideal} of such a motion - which is free from disturbing effects of external influences (according to these manufacturing guidelines) - we call \underline{isolated motion}.
+The clocks run uniform if - independently from when each was started and coupled together - their superposed stretch of way always has the form of a straight line.
+As before the path in question represents the ideal of a straight line if any two segments can be fittingly (!) shifted against one another.\footnote{The protophysical norm for \emph{uniform} motion originates from a test of the \emph{straight} shape of rigid objects.}

-In practice one cannot manufacture clocks which run (approximately) uniform for unlimited durations due to dissipative effects of accumulated friction etc. Instead one can produce devices which satisfy the test norm at least within a limited framework.
-A device - where under repeated conditions the clock handle runs through a fixed stretch of path with finite length - represents a measurement unit $\mathbf{1}_t$ for 'durations'.